Aloe Foundation 2019 Community Service Grant

 Posted:Thursday, December 5, 2019

-The Massage Therapy Foundation (MTF) is pleased to award The Aloe Foundation of Austin, Texas with a 2019 MTF Community Service Grant for their project entitled Loves Heals: Integrative Holistic Wellness for Women Experiencing Trauma.
-The Aloe Foundation is one of four 2019 MTF Community Service Grant recipients.
+The Massage Therapy Foundation (MTF) is pleased to award The Aloe Foundation of Austin, Texas, with a 2019 MTF Community Service Grant for their project entitled Loves Heals: Integrative Holistic Wellness for Women Experiencing Trauma.
+The Aloe Foundation is one of five 2019 MTF Community Service Grant recipients which were originally announced in September of 2019 and which are currently ongoing.

 This $2000 grant provides funding for 8 scheduled wellness events at SAFE emergency domestic violence shelter in Austin, TX.
 Each three-hour event provides 15-20 women with massage treatments in a group setting.
 Women at SAFE are a diverse population.
 In Austin, these women are primarily African American or Hispanic, ranging in age from older teens to 40+.
 Over the grant period, the project’s goal is to serve over 120 women.